Apparently, I think differently than most.

 No imagery, no flow, no problem solved, no issue tackled, no anything…just words on a screen.

 This isn’t something I would ever feel comfortable turning in as my own work, and not something I would endorse either.

 Essentially, by publishing stuff like this (and all the others that come through my inbox) I would essentially be doing just that.

 Some would say that my expectations are too high.

 Some may even say that my head is too big and I should take whatever I can get.

 While all of that may be true, so is this:

 My readers deserve the best of what I have it in me to offer, and articles like the one shown here are far from that.

 That’s the bottom line.

-I’m curious: how do you feel on the subject?
+I’m curious: how do you feel about the subject?
 If you are a blogger do you take the time to make a guest/sponsored post worthy of being on your site?
-Readers, when you see that a post is labeled as being a guest/sponsored one, do you find that they often lack the same quality as the publishers own content?
+Readers, when you see that a post is labeled as being a guest/sponsored one, do you find that they often lack the same quality as the publishers’ own content?